zeobviouslyfakeacc/HungerRevamped/README.md

 ### Installation

 1. If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
+2. If you haven't done so already, install [ModSettings](https://github.com/zeobviouslyfakeacc/ModSettings) v1.6 or newer
-2. Download the latest version of `HungerRevamped.dll` from the [releases page](https://github.com/zeobviouslyfakeacc/HungerRevamped/releases)
+3. Download the latest version of `HungerRevamped.dll` from the [releases page](https://github.com/zeobviouslyfakeacc/HungerRevamped/releases)
-3. Move `HungerRevamped.dll` into the Mods folder in your TLD install directory
+4. Move `HungerRevamped.dll` into the Mods folder in your TLD install directory

 You can install and use Hunger Revamped in old saves.
 You'll start with 10 000 stored calories.